 What if an application could leverage interoperability to receive lab orders and patient information from any system, and know the type of analyzer the specimen requires upfront?
 And what if the clinician could print an instrument-ready, barcoded label at the point of collection?
 This would allow the labs to eliminate re-labeling altogether, saving time and labor and enabling them to better optimize scheduling their resources like equipment and staff.

 Additionally, an application that is not dependent on any particular Lab Information System (LIS) or Electronic Medical Record (EMR), and which integrates with these systems to receive information from any system via HL7 message, could remove limitations and open up opportunities.
-Hospitals could collect specimens and labs could process samples from outpatient settings such as nursing homes or home care organizations and deploy mobile staff to rural locations that may not be able to travel on-site.
+For example, such a flexible application could help hospitals collect specimens and labs process samples from outpatient settings such as nursing homes or home care organizations more easily.
+It could also enable visiting clinician services to deploy mobile staff to rural locations to patients who may not be able to travel to a care setting.